Psychology Career Outlook

-Explore the subsections below to learn more about the potential skills a student with a pschology major can develop as well as the potential postions, areas, and employers that hire students with this degree.
+Explore the subsections below to learn more about the potential skills a student with a psychology major can develop as well as the potential positions, areas, and employers that hire students with this degree.
 Please note that these are not exhaustive lists and should be used as a starting point.

 As a psychology major, students may develop or advance skills including analytical, research, interpersonal effectiveness, perspective taking, data gathering, conflict resolution, critical thinking, technology and information fluency, scientific communication.